GravityKit/GravityExport-Lite/readme.txt

 = 1.7.1 =
 * Bugfix: Column-names now match the filters in the sortable lists.
-* Bugfix: Filters now only respond to the correct url.
+* Bugfix: Filters now only respond to the correct URL.
 * Bugfix: Forgot to update composer.json to reflect minimum PHP version of 7.1. (for Bedrock users).
 * Changed: Updated composer.json to use phpspreadsheet ~1.9.0 to be consistent with the normal plugin version.

 = 1.7.0 =
-* Feature: Added field filtering to the url.
+* Feature: Added field filtering to the URL.
 Checkout [the documentation](https://gfexcel.com/docs/filtering/) for more info.
 * Feature: Added support for [Repeater fields](https://docs.gravityforms.com/repeater-fields/).
 * Feature: Added download links for a single entry on the entry detail page.
 * Feature: Added download link to admin bar for recent forms.